 GETTING AROUND MELBOURNE

 Melbourne CBD is a very walkable city especially when the weather is cool and comfortable.
-I’ve tried keying in a few points (furthest from each other) in Google Map, and walking is always one of the top choices to get from A to B.
+I’ve tried keying in a few points (furthest from each other) in Google Map, and walking is always one of the top choices to get from A to B, all under 40 minutes.

 Trams (Free Tram and Other Trams):